benberkowitz85/FixTextWithNoRegrets/README.md

 # FixTextWithNoRegrets

+Description

+Life moves pretty fast , if you don't stop, and look around once in a while, you probably will make a spelling error.
+Make grammatical a thing of the past with just another text editor!

+Demo

 User Story
 AS A developer
 I WANT to create notes or code snippets with or without an internet connection